amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 A type of the form `#type` is an anonymous type with a subtype constraint and is equivalent to `'a when 'a :> type` , where `'a` is a fresh type inference variable.

-## 5.2 TYPE CONSTRAINTS
+## 5.2 Type Constraints

-A _type constraint_ limits the types that can be used to create an instance of a type parameter or type variable.
+A `type constraint `limits the types that can be used to create an instance of a type parameter or type variable.
 F# supports the following type constraints:

 - Subtype constraints